Alice in Wonderland (2010 film): Cast

-Marton Csokas makes a cameo appearance as Alice's deceased father in the film's opening scene and Alice's mother is played by Lindsay Duncan.
-Lord and Lady Ascot are played by Tim Pigott-Smith and Geraldine James, respectively.
-Eleanor Tomlinson and Eleanor Gecks play the Chattaway sisters.
-Jemma Powell appears briefly as Alice's sister, Margaret, while Margaret's unfaithful husband Lowell is played by John Hopkins.
+Marton Csokas makes a cameo appearance as Alice's deceased father in the film's opening scene and Alice's mother is portrayed by Lindsay Duncan.
+Lord and Lady Ascot are portrayed by Tim Pigott-Smith and Geraldine James.
+Eleanor Tomlinson and Eleanor Gecks portray the Chattaway sisters, Fiona and Faith, who bear a strong resemblance to Tweedledum and Tweedledee.
+Jemma Powell appears as Alice's sister Margaret, while Margaret's unfaithful husband Lowell is portrayed by John Hopkins.